usnistgov/FIPS201/_FIPS201/frontend.md

 Zone 6B: Additional Language for Emergency Response Officials : Departments and agencies MAY
     choose to provide additional information to identify emergency response officials or to better identify the cardholder's authorized access.
-If used, this additional text SHALL be in the general area depicted and SHALL NOT interfere with other printed text or machine-readable components.
+If used, this additional text SHALL be in the general area depicted in [Figure 4-7](#fig-4-7) and SHALL NOT interfere with other printed text or machine-readable components.
 An example of a printed statement is provided in [Figure 4-7](#fig-4-7).

 Zone 7B: Standard Section 499, Title 18 Language